SlimeVR/SlimeVR-Rust/skeletal_model/README.md

 # 🦀 Ferrous SimeVR Skeletal Model
-A WIP implementation of a new fullbody FK/IK solver for use in Virtual Reality.
+A WIP implementation of a new full-body tracking skeletal model & solver, for use in Virtual Reality.

 Written in Rust, callable from Java and Typescript/Node.js.

-Its worth reading the documentation [here][docs], lots of time has been spent to explain how the math works.

-> This is *not* the official skeletal model for SlimeVR, that model is actually
+> This is *not* the official skeletal model for SlimeVR, that model is
-> [here][official model] intertwined deep in the official SlimeVR Server
+> [here][official model], intertwined deep in the official SlimeVR Server
 > codebase.
 This alternative implementation seeks to improve on the official one.

+## 📝 How does it work?

+Its worth reading the documentation [here][docs], lots of time has been spent to explain how it works.

 ## 🔭 Goals